tonytvo/blog-generator/content/blog/security-analysis-summary/index.md

 - The interests of shareholders and those of management do not always coincide.
 Most shareholders defer to the wisdom of management without demanding their rights as owners of the business.
 In the case of companies whose common stocks sell for less than the liquidating value, the shareholders may be best served by the liquidation of the company, but that would put management out of a job, so shareholders cannot depend on management to make the right decision.
 Investors need to educate themselves about management practices and take these lessons into account when making investments.

 - Remember, however, that "analysis connotes the careful study of available facts with the attempt to draw conclusions therefrom based on established principles and sound logic.
 It is part of the scientific method.
 But in applying analysis to the field of securities, [you will] encounter the serious obstacle that investment is by nature not an exact science."
 Still, professional analysis is "not only useful, but indispensable."

+# Themes of value investing

+## Focusing on the differences between investing and speculating
+  - failure to distinguish one from another has led to tragedies.
+  - investments are bonds, outright purchases, permanent holding, for income, in safe securities.
+  - speculations are stocks, purchases on margin, for a "quick turn", for profit, in risky issues.
+  - specific standards have to be applied to give meaning to the term "safety"
+  - an investment operation promises the safety of the principal and a satisfactory return.
+Operations not meeting these requirements are speculative.
+  - an investment operation is one that can be justified on both qualitative and quantitative grounds.
+  - investment is founded on the past and present, speculation relies on the future to improve.
+  - for the investor, the future is to be guarded against rather than profit from.
+  - for the speculator, he anticipates the future will be better than the past.
+  - "intelligent speculation" is taking a measured risk that seems justified after analysis
+  - "unintelligent speculation" is taking a risk without adequate examination of the situation
+  - safety is measured in terms of the ability of the issuer to meet obligations
+    - that ability should be assessed in terms of depression, not prosperity
+  - lack of safety is not compensated by high dividends
+  - Avoiding trouble is better than seeking protection after it occurs.
+  - a sound investment must be able to withstand adversity.
+Enterprises that have withstood adversity may be favored by investors.
+  - investment for profit, where growth is generally expected, the price is rarely reasonable.
+  - the investor of small means may opt to step out of his role and become a speculator.
+He may also opt to regret his actions.
+## Analysis skills
+  - The term analysis indicates a scientific and methodical study of facts, which results in logical conclusions.
+But investment is not an exact science, and success derives in part from personal skills and chance.
+  - analytical judgments are reached by applying standards to facts
+  - analyst must preserve a sense of proportion, analyze what matters and ignore what trivial truth seeker
+- there are 3 types of variables used to rank stocks: fundamental, growth, and profitability.
+- the most common variables used to select stocks are those that relate the price of the shares to some fundamental company information: share price to earnings, share price to cash flow, share price to book value, share price to sales, or share price to dividends.

 # Quotes